 - Windows 10

-In Windows 10, a number of features were added to auto-trigger VPN so users won’t have to manually connect when VPN is needed to access necessary resources.
+In Windows 10 and Windows 11, a number of features have been added to auto-trigger VPN so users won’t have to manually connect when VPN is needed to access necessary resources.
 There are three different types of auto-trigger rules:

 - App trigger

 Auto-triggered VPN connections will not work if Folder Redirection for AppData is enabled.
 Either Folder Redirection for AppData must be disabled or the auto-triggered VPN profile must be deployed in system context, which changes the path to where the rasphone.pbk file is stored.

 VPN profiles in Windows 10 or Windows 11 can be configured to connect automatically on the launch of a specified set of applications.
 You can configure desktop or Universal Windows Platform (UWP) apps to trigger a VPN connection.
 You can also configure per-app VPN and specify traffic rules for each app.
 See Traffic filters for more details.

 The app identifier for a desktop app is a file path.
 The app identifier for a UWP app is a package family name.

 You can configure a domain name-based rule so that a specific domain name triggers the VPN connection.

 Name-based auto-trigger can be configured using the VPNv2/ProfileName/DomainNameInformationList/dniRowId/AutoTrigger setting in the VPNv2 Configuration Service Provider (CSP).

 There are four types of name-based triggers: